The first time you travel across the world you'll experience jet lag and you'll wonder what in the world just hit you.

 Depending on when you arrive (morning or evening), you'll either need to stay up all day or go to bed right away.
 The biggest thing here is to immediately adjust to their time zone you just landed in, matter how tired you are.

 If you arrive in the morning, you will want to stay up the rest of the day (no naps!) and try to go to bed as close to bedtime as possible.
-This may be hard, but make sure you go outside and get some sunlight to help your body adjust to this new time zone
+Trust me, this is easier said than done, but do whatever you can to stay awake if it's the middle of the day.
+Go for a walk, call a friend, resist the urge to nap.

 Trying to sleep at a normal time in the new time zone will help your body's clock reset faster.